NichAttGH/Research-Track-2/README.md

 # Assignment Research Track2

-The assignment is divided in three parts:.
+The assignment is divided in three parts:
 * Creating a full documentation using Sphinx or Doxygen for the [RT1 II assignment code](https://github.com/NichAttGH/NichAtt_RT1_II_A.git).
 * Write a Jupyter file that represents these goals:
   - Some buttons for handling the motion of the robot in the environment;